qwebltd/wordpress-admin-country-allowlist/README.md

 # Changelog

+= 1.2.1 =
+* Added information to the settings page about where to find usage reports.
+* Added a Settings button to the admin panel notice that appears if you haven't yet entered an access key.
+* Added a screenshot to the plugin information page to better show its simplicity.

 = 1.2.0 =
 * Added site name to error notification emails to ease managing multiple websites.
 * Reworked error notification emails to now also notify if communication with the API failed completely.